After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

-In this article, we will show you a list of the best budget streaming mics that we have found based on profound research.
+In this article, I am going to show you a list of the best budget streaming mics that I have found based on profound research.

 Blue Yeti Nano